aakashupadhyay49/aakashupadhyay49/README.md

 - 📫 How to reach me **aakashupadhyay49@gmail.com**

 - ⚡ Fun fact **I Love Coding**
--   Motivation Solving trickiest problems as much i can  and it keeps on motivating me to indulge in these problem solving habbit.
+-   Motivation  curiosity and the urge of being good at something is always my  motivation.
 -   Interest **INVESTING**

 ## 🚀 Languages and Tools: